DataDog/integrations-core/vsphere/README.md

 ## Configuration

-Edit the `vsphere.yaml` file to point to your server and port, set the masters to monitor
+Edit the `vsphere.yaml` file to point to your server and port, add your username and password and restart the agent

 ## Validation